 The Edmund S. Muskie/Freedom and Support Act Fellowship Program

 GSPP is a host institution for the Edmund S. Muskie Fellowship Program.
 The program, which is sponsored by the U.S. Information Agency, places one graduate student from the former Soviet Union each year in the MPP program.
 The student is provided with fellowship support to attend GSPP.
-Please call (510) 642-1940 or email for more information.
+Please call (510) 642-1940 or email us at firstname.lastname@example.org for more information.